Ecofascism: United States

-During the 1990s a highly militant environmentalist subculture called Hardline emerged out of the straight edge hardcore punk music scene and established itself in a number of cities across the US.
+During the 1990s a highly militant environmentalist subculture called Hardline emerged from the straight edge hardcore punk music scene and established itself in a number of cities across the US.
 Adherents to the Hardline lifestyle combined the straight edge belief in no alcohol, no drugs, no tobacco with militant veganism and advocacy for animal rights.
 Hardline touted a biocentric worldview that claimed to value all life, and therefore opposed abortion, contraceptives, and sex for any purpose other than procreation.
-On this same line, Hardline opposed homosexuality as "unnatural" and a "deviant”.
-Hardline groups were highly militant; In 1999 Salt Lake City grouped Hardliners as a criminal gang and suggested they were behind dozens of assaults in the metro area.
+On this same line, Hardline opposed homosexuality as "unnatural" and "deviant".
+Hardline groups were highly militant; in 1999 Salt Lake City grouped Hardliners as a criminal gang and suggested they were behind dozens of assaults in the metro area.
 That same year CBS News reported that Hardliners were behind the firebombing of fast food outlets and clothing stores selling leather items, and attributed 30 attacks to Hardliners.
 The Hardline subculture dissolved after the 1990s.

+White supremacist John Tanton and the network of organisations he created, dubbed the Tanton network, have been described as ecofascist.
+Tanton and his organisations spent decades linking immigration to environmental concerns.

-Political researcher Blair Taylor identifies multiple threads in alt-right discourse and ideology that aligns with far-right ecologism and ecofascism.
+Political researchers Blair Taylor and Eszter Szenes have identified multiple threads in alt-right discourse and ideology that align with far-right ecologism and ecofascism.

+The Green Party of the United States has also long been the target of various far-right figures, such as anti-Semitic conspiracy theorists, who have tried to shift the party drastically to the far-right.

+The ecobordering engaged in by right-wing politicians such as Mark Brnovich has been highlighted as an adoption of ecofascist narratives in US government.